• Sexual Assault and Misconduct

 Responding to Reports of Sex Abuse

 Attitudes and expectations around sexual violence at schools have evolved dramatically in recent years.
-Spurred by the federal government’s enforcement of Title IX at colleges, the changing culture in higher education has spread to independent schools.
+Spurred by the federal government’s enforcement of Title IX at colleges and universities, the changing culture in higher education has spread to independent schools.
 As a result, today’s independent school students, parents, and alumni have raised expectations for how schools prevent and respond to any reports of sexual abuse involving students, present or past.
 Additionally, abuse survivors are becoming more vocal, taking to social media or pursuing legal action against their former institutions.

 Involve the Board of Trustees